Julio César Chávez vs. Meldrick Taylor: The fight

 Taylor's hand and foot speed and boxing abilities gave him the early advantage, allowing him to begin building a large lead on points.
 He frequently hit Chávez with combinations and danced around the other man, making it difficult for Chávez, a skilled combination puncher who relied on an accumulation of damage to knock out his foes, to land more than one blow at a time.
-However Chávez hit considerably harder than Taylor, and little by little the damage done by Chávez' punches accumulated throughout the fight.
-Coming into the later rounds, Taylor was bleeding from the mouth and nose, his entire face was swollen, the bones around his eye socket had been broken, and he had swallowed a considerable amount of his own blood.
+However, Chávez hit considerably harder than Taylor and little by little the damage done by Chávez' punches accumulated throughout the fight.
+Coming into the later rounds, Taylor was bleeding from the mouth and nose, his entire face was swollen, the bones around his eye socket had been broken and he had swallowed a considerable amount of his own blood.
 As he grew tired and could no longer outmaneuver Chávez, Taylor was increasingly forced into exchanging blows with Chávez, which gave Chávez a chance to add on more damage and increased his chances for a come from behind knockout victory.
 While Taylor was ahead on the score cards late into the fight, he was dazed, which was especially evident after the end of the 11th round when Taylor nearly went into Chávez' corner, until referee Richard Steele directed him back to his own.

 Going into the final round, Taylor held a secure lead on the scorecards of two of the three judges, (Dave Moretti and Jerry Roth had the score 107–102 and 108–101 respectively for Taylor, while Chuck Giampa had Chávez ahead 105–104).
-However Taylor's trainer Lou Duva told him that he needed to win the final round to win the fight.
+However Taylor's trainer Lou Duva told him that he needed to win the final round to secure the fight.
 So despite his exhaustion, which included staggering around the ring and visibly wobbling as he moved (at one point early in the 12th round, Taylor fell to the canvas after missing Chávez with a wild left), Taylor continued to fight and exchange with Chávez at close range for much of the final round.

-With about a minute left in the round, Chávez hit Taylor squarely with several hard punches, and Taylor responded by mockingly feigning weakness.
+With about a minute left in the round, Chávez hit Taylor squarely with several hard punches and Taylor responded by mockingly feigning weakness.
 Finally, with 25 seconds left, Chávez landed a hard right hand that caused Taylor to stagger forward towards a corner.
-Chávez then managed to pin Taylor in the corner so Taylor could not easily escape, and dropped Taylor with a right hand.
-Taylor rose from the canvas by using the ring ropes to pull himself up, and continued holding onto them while he was given the mandatory standing 8-count.
+Chávez then managed to pin Taylor in the corner so Taylor could not easily escape and dropped Taylor with a right hand.
+Taylor rose from the canvas by using the ring ropes to pull himself up and continued holding onto them while he was given the mandatory standing 8-count.
 Referee Richard Steele then asked Taylor twice if he was okay, received no reaction and then signaled that he was ending the fight, resulting in a TKO victory for Chávez with only two seconds to go in the bout.